 Typing “job sites” into an Internet search may result in a seemingly never-ending list of response links to sites that can seem incomprehensible to the novice.
 Instead of the shotgun approach, try larger, more well-known sites that may be easier to navigate.

-In addition, most sites offer the ability to download applications, research companies and even post resumes online for recruiters.
-Many sites also offer to e-mail positions when they become available as well as links to training classes, colleges, even resume writing services.
+In addition, most sites offer the ability to download applications, research companies, and even post resumes online for recruiters.
+Many sites also offer e-mail positions when they become available, as well as links to training classes, colleges, and even resume writing services.

 Protecting Against Fraud When Job Hunting Online

-Unfortunately, the economic crisis and heavy competition for jobs has led to a significant increase in scam sites that exist simply to mine personal data from job hunters.
+Unfortunately, the economic crisis and heavy competition for jobs have led to a significant increase in scam sites that exist simply to mine personal data from job hunters.
 Job hunters who are applying for jobs online must always be cautious about the personal information they release in the application.

-While many people have found employment on local sites such as Craigslist there have also been several well published scams.
+While many people have found employment on local sites such as Craigslist, there have also been several well-published scams.
 In one ploy, job seekers are offered an interview at a specific place and time, only to arrive to find no one there.

 Luckily, this particular scam is infrequent.
 More common are “phishing” scams that request personal data that would not be asked for in a real application, such as social security number and date of birth.

-To protect themselves while job hunting online, it is imperative that the job-seekers do their own research into the job, and company, they are looking at to ensure that it is on the up-and-up.
+To protect themselves while job hunting online, it is imperative that the job-seekers do their own research into the job and company they are looking at to ensure that it is on the up and up.
 While there are many secure sites, ones that are well known may be safer.

-For instance, online job hunting provides the opportunity to make first contact with many companies from the comfort of home while wearing pajamas.
-For a job hunter that can’t be beat.
+For instance, online job hunting provides the opportunity to make first contact with many companies from the comfort of home while wearing pajamas for a job hunter that can’t be beaten.